tfabris/BlueGigaEmpeg/README.md

 RESET/PAIR button and the LED fit into the holes on the enclosure.
 If the LED got bent, straighten it carefully so the LED fits into the hole.

-When reassembling the BlueGigaEmpeg enclosure, Be careful not to overtighten the screws, if you tighten them too tight, you'll strip the plastic they're screwed into, and then they won't work any more.
+When reassembling the BlueGigaEmpeg enclosure, be careful not to overtighten the screws, if you tighten them too tight, you'll strip the plastic they're screwed into, and then they won't work any more.